Unathi-Skosana/RushHour/README.md

-#Rush Hour board solver - written in Java
+#Rush Hour puzzle solver - written in Java

 This program solves a standard 6 by 6 rush hour board game.
 The solver is implemented to use a breadth-first search for an efficient solution,